Overview

 FTE Tree calculates two cost views for position planning:

-Position cost uses this priority:
+Position cost uses this wage priority:

 1. Position base wage rate.

-3. Inherited default wage rate from the nearest applicable parent of the position's assigned job code.
+3. Inherited default wage rate from the nearest applicable parent job code.

 4. Zero, with a warning, if no wage source is available.